-Restaurant ORE is my favorite eatery in the city center of Tallinn.
-Specifically, the place is located in the most beautiful part of the Old Town, where a lot of the buildings are still untouched by modern alterations.
+Restaurant ORE is the best restaurant in Tallinn’s Old Town.
+It’s located in the most beautiful part of the historic city center, where a lot of the buildings are still untouched by modern alterations.
 Head chef Silver Saa has experience from top restaurants in London (The Savoy Hotel), Copenhagen (Bror), and Helsinki.
 Before he took over the kitchen at ORE, he worked at another restaurant in Tallinn – Salt.
 His international influence is evident in his cooking, where he mixes Japanese, Latin-American, and Nordic flavors and techniques.
-I went here for a lunch with my good friend Triin, who runs the newly-opened restaurant Noya in Tallinn, and we enjoyed an almost flawless menu.
+I went here for lunch and enjoyed an almost flawless menu.

 We started with a refreshing apéritif made with fennel syrup and presented in a highball glass.
 ORE’s sourdough bread arrived at the table as well.
 A crispy crust that crunches between your teeth as you bite into it – contrasted by an airy and stretchy inside.
 Just what I want from a good homemade bread.
 ORE does offer a tasting menu (€45), but we chose from the à la carte menu for lunch.
 Mainly because we were tempted more by the snacks, and less by the mains and desserts.
 Snacks cost €7-8, starters €9-15, mains €16-24, and desserts €7.